Luflos/marvel-characters-galore/README.md

 ## Reflection

 It's crazy to me that just 6 weeks ago I knew almost nothing about coding but here I am now making a web app.
-I struggled a lot with this project and although I'm not fully satisfied by how my app looks I'm still proud of it.
+I struggled a lot with this project and although I'm not fully satisfied by how my app looks but I'm still proud of it.
 I initially struggled a lot with the models and the various relationships.
 As I continued to work on the project those things started to click more but I definitely still need to review a lot more as well.
 I wanted to get to some of my stretch goals but I spent so much time just styling small things here and there that I never got to them.
+I also couldn't really find a good free APIs to display upcoming Marvel movies/shows.
+I found one that I potentially wanted to use but they requested I provide my address and I wasn't fully comfortable with that.
 I was honestly held back by the limits of the API.
 A lot of details aren't provided and a lot of images and descriptions are empty.
-Overall, even though I struggled a lot, I still had fun making this project.
+Overall, even though I struggled a lot I still had fun making this project.

 ## Resources
 - Data provided by Marvel. © 2022 MARVEL